Last Updated on October 3, 2022 by admin

 Also at the pier is the Wings Over Washington experience.
 This attraction is very much like Disney’s Soarin’ ride.
 You’ll be strapped into the “flying theater” to experience what it’s like to see the State of Washington from above.

-9. Ride the Monorail
+9. Ride the Seattle Monorail

-The monorail is a convenient method of public transportation downtown, but it’s also fun in-and-of itself as a Seattle attraction.
+The Seattle Monorail is a convenient method of public transportation downtown, but it’s also fun in-and-of itself as a Seattle attraction.
 The monorail cruises through the city and is an excellent way to get a lay of the land.
 It also drives right through the MoPOP!
 Young children will especially enjoy riding the monorail.
 Trains depart every 10 minutes, so it’s easy to hop and off.
 The monorail has two stations: Westlake Center Station (5th Avenue and Pine Street) and the Seattle Center Station (right next to the Space Needle).

 10. Chihuly Garden and Glass